CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 This assumption is adequate for calculations of validator economics under steady-state conditions, but might fail if slashing events increase significantly for a specific validator environment type, or if the network is under attack by a specific validator environment type.

+See https://youtu.be/iaAEGs1DMgQ?t=574 for a good answer to the question of slashing for specific validator environments.

 ## 6. The same validator uptime is assumed for all validator environments

 Whereas we could perhaps expect better uptime for cloud environments than local hardware environments, we do not have the necessary data to make these assumptions, and so we make the simplifying assumption that the same validator uptime is applied to all validator environments.

+## 7. Validator environment costs are adopted from the Hoban/Borgers Ethereum 2.0 Economic Model

+By analysing the expected costs of validating and infrastructure costs globally, Hoban/Borgers made certain assumptions about validator environment operational costs.
+These assumptions are listed in their spreadsheet model and report.

+For example, they estimate 1 machine per 1000 validators, and global electricity and bandwidth averages are based on Ethereum node distribution.